Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![picture](resources/pictures/memes/Meme-Handshake.PNG)

-My thoughts on changing the project:
+1. First, I would like to share my thoughts on changing the project.
-- When is the right time to look for new opportunities?
+2. Then, my thoughts will be supported by actual facts about my project changes.

-- What to check to find the best fit?
+#### When is the right time to look for new opportunities?

 Personally, I really like stable companies and projects where I can work for a long period, e.g. 2 years and more.
 Long term assignment is profitable for both: developer and company.